All Episodes

 Hundreds of Brown students had asked the Providence, Rhode Island Scruel to stop observing Columbus Day because Christopher Columbus's violent treatment of Native Americans was inconsistent with the values at Brown University.

-Rako Koyama, a sophomore who led the effort, told a student newspaper to Brown Daily Herald, I'm very pleased.
+Reiko Koyama, a sophomore who led the effort, told a student newspaper, the Brown Daily Herald, I'm very pleased.

 It's been a long time coming.

-The change will take effect this fall, although the students had asked the scrual to take another day off instead.
+The change will take effect this fall, although the students had asked the scruple to take another day off instead.

 Brown will remain closed on Columbus Day in part to avoid inconveniencing staff whose children might have the holiday off.

-Because Columbus, that's right, Mr. Limboy, you with it, but the multiculturalith have been right all along.
+You don't want to admit it, but the multiculturalists have been right all along.

 I know it's funny, but it's sad to realize this level of idiocy is being rewarded.

-Next they're gonna come along and get rid of Halloween.
+Next, they're going to come along and get rid of Halloween.

 It's what happens when they all smile at an old folks home.

-We're just not gonna call it Halloween anymore.
+We're just not going to call it Halloween anymore.

-For those of you going to the tea parties on tax day, you've heard about the efforts, the rumored efforts of acorn and other community organizer efforts to infiltrate trying to be and appear as one of you, but then cause problems, create violence, great shows for the drive-by media cameras, so that the Tea Party protests can be portrayed as a bunch of fringe kook violent wackos.
+For those of you going to the tea parties on Tax Day, you've heard about the efforts, the rumored efforts of Acorn and other community organizer efforts to infiltrate trying to be and appear as one of you, but then cause problems, create violence, create shows for the drive-by media cameras, so that the Tea Party protests can be portrayed as a bunch of fringe kook violent wackos.

-In addition to that, various acorn groups, like America United for Change, are gonna hold dozens of events outside local post offices in at least 30 states to highlight Obama's plan to help restore fairness to the tax code.
+In addition to that, various Acorn groups like America United for Change are going to hold dozens of events outside local post offices in at least 30 states to highlight Obama's plan to help restore fairness to the tax code.

-One of the taxes that they're gonna zero in on is the uh what they call the outrageous loophole that allows offshore corporate tax havens, as called for within the president's budget.
+One of the taxes that they're going to zero in on is what they call the outrageous loophole that allows offshore corporate tax havens as called for within the president's budget.

 Hey, don't worry about those.